OWASP/www-chapter-belagavi/index.md

 ## Meetings
 Please join [OWASP Belagavi chapter meetup group](https://www.meetup.com/OWASP-Belagavi-Chapter/) to signup for the meetups

+## Chapter Sponsor
+Thanks to KLS Gogte Institute of Technology, Belagavi for supporting us by providing venue, resources and snacks.

 <!-- Standard Chapter Page Template
 This is an example of a Project or Chapter page.